lucasgrinspan/rts-api/README.md

 #### `getRoutes(agencyID: string)`

-Returns an array of route objects (promise) that are in the specified agency.
+Returns an array of route objects that are in the specified agency.

 Route object:
 | Field Name | Type | Description |